 Kicks Carter, a streetwise Las Vegs cop, is out to shut down an upscale hotel that is actually a front for a host of illegal activities.
 A gang headed by the scuzzy Ziggy is running ...
 See full summary »

 After a string of bad times with men, Sandy tries to kill herself.
 Co-waitress Libby saves her and takes her to meet some female friends of hers who live on a ranch in the desert.
 Grace, ...
 See full summary »

 A group of sadistic outlaw bikers rumble into Las Vegas for kicks and to raise hell and chaos.
 But they soon get more then they bargained for when they run up against a neo-Nazi group, as well as casino Mafia wise-guys, and a wannabe vampire.
 Written by

 The bulk of this film was shot in mid-1967 (shooting title "Operation M"), including all footage with Broderick Crawford, Scott Brady, Kent Taylor and John Carradine.
 Production finally wrapped in 1969 with biker footage featuring Robert Dix, whose name is only listed in the opening credits.
 Apparently, the addition of the cyclists was the only way the producers could get their picture released.
-This was one of four completed features awaiting distribution when Al Adamson and Samuel M. Sherman formed their company, Independent-International Pictures Corp., beginning operations in 1970.
+This was one of seven completed features awaiting distribution when Al Adamson and Samuel M. Sherman formed their company, Independent-International Pictures Corp., beginning operations in 1969.
 See more »

 At approximately one hour and thirteen minutes (1:13) into the movie, while a leather case is being removed from the trunk of a Ford Mustang, a boom microphone enters the scene from the top of the screen.
 Perhaps half the length of the microphone enters the frame and is visible for three or more seconds in time.
 See more »